 This planning can mean that you may eat through more “snack” foods as you are waiting for the meal to be ready to eat.

-Quality Cold Soaking Backpacking Containers
+Cold Soaking Jars or Containers

 These options below are able to be used for cold or hot use which allows for boiling water and other things from campfires if you should want or need warm foods.